klfoulk16/hair_site/README.md

 # hair_site
 Setting up a site using flask, SQLite to help people figure out how to switch to natural haircare.
 Designing a quiz that will give personalized answers off of user's hair type.
-Designed originally to be my Intro to CS50 Final Project.
+Currently on pause while I learn more about artificial intelligence.